anderssandstrom/e3-ecmc_plugin_socketcan/docs/readmeCanOpenSocket.md

 # Basic configuration write  (maybe should write a 4800 (=48%) to byte 3 and 4)
  caput -a IOC_TEST:CAN03-SDO02-BasicConfig 7 0 0 0 0 0 0
+ # or better 48000 VDC_CTRL (48%), fan stops of pmu and amplifier on is LED is not on anymore
+ caput -a IOC_TEST:CAN03-SDO02-BasicConfig 7 0 0 0 192 18 0 0

+This will happen:
+WRITEVALUE  basicConfig
+STATE = WRITE_REQ_TRANSFER  basicConfig
+STATE = WRITE_WAIT_FOR_CONF basicConfig
+w 0x603 [8] 0x21 0x90 0x26 0x01 0x07 0x00 0x00 0x00
+writeDataStateMachine basicConfig
+STATE = WRITE_DATA basicConfig
+r 0x583 [8] 0x60 0x90 0x26 0x01 0x00 0x00 0x00 0x00
+w 0x603 [8] 0x01 0x00 0x00 0x00 0xC0 0x12 0x00 0x00
+writeDataStateMachine basicConfig
+STATE = WRITE_IDLE  basicConfig
+All data written to slave SDO.

+# Amplifier on is bit 0 of byte 0, so to power on just execute:
+caput -a IOC_TEST:CAN03-SDO02-BasicConfig 7 1 0 0 192 18 0 0

-# After basic configuration the r 280 will stop () this emans no basic configuration
+# After basic configuration the r 280 will stop () this means the pmu now have basic configuration
 r 0x583 [8] 0x11 0x00 0xC5 0x00 0x00 0x00 0x88 0x13
 r 0x703 [1] 0x05
 w 0x7E5 [0]